tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 ![Latent Space Visualization in 2D](https://raw.githubusercontent.com/tilman151/ae_bakeoff/master/results/reduction.png)

 There are some obvious similarities between the plots.
-First of all, we can see that the plots of vanilla, stacked, sparse, denoising and vq-VAE are quite similar if we ignore different rotations.
+First of all, we can see that the plots of vanilla, stacked, sparse, denoising, and vq-VAE are quite similar if we ignore different rotations.
-The clusters of zeros (blue), ones (orange), twos (green) and sixes (pink) are always nicely separated, so they seem to be quite different from the other digits.
+The clusters of zeros (blue), ones (orange), twos (green), and sixes (pink) are always nicely separated, so they seem to be quite different from the other digits.
 Then, we have a cluster of 4-7-9 (purple-gray-turquoise) and a cluster of 3-5-8 (red-brown-yellow).
 This hints at a connection between these digits, e.g swap the upper vertical line of a three and you get a five, add two more vertical lines and you get an eight.
 The autoencoders seem to encode the structural similarities between the digits.

-The shallow autoencoder seems to struggle separating the digits into clusters.
+The shallow autoencoder seems to struggle to separate the digits into clusters.
 While the cluster of ones is nicely separated, the other digits' clusters are overlapping.
 This means that the shallow autoencoder maps some instances of different digits to the same latent code, leading to weird results we have seen in the reconstructions.